 Changes in vision, flexibility, strength, range of motion and even height are all part of the aging process, and they can affect senior drivers behind the wheel.
-That’s why it’s so important to educate yourself about how you can interact with your vehicle to optimize performance and safety.
+That’s why it’s so important to educate yourself about how to choose or make alterations to ensure it’s the right vehicle for you, one that will optimize your driving performance and safety.

 Start by positioning yourself properly inside your vehicle.
 Getting the right fit isn’t just a matter of comfort, however.
 Unless you can operate a car properly and interact with its controls the way they were designed to be used, you may be compromising your safety.

-Here are a few things to check to ensure you’re positioned right.
-All of these adjustments can help improve safety in the event of a crash.
+Here are a few things to check to ensure you’re positioned properly in your vehicle.
+All of these adjustments can help improve safety for senior drivers in the event of a crash.

-If you’re still not set up right, contact your local AAA club or visit www.Car-Fit.org to find a CarFit clinic, where experts can help you get positioned properly.
+If you’re still not positioned properly, contact your local AAA club or visit www.Car-Fit.org to find a CarFit clinic, where experts can help you get positioned properly.
 (Keep in mind that CarFit is not available in all areas).
-They can also lead you to resources for adaptive devices designed for in-car use, such as hand controls, pedal extenders, special mirrors and specially designed foam cushions that overcome specific issues.
+The AAA club can also lead you to resources for adaptive vehicle devices designed for in-car use, such as hand controls, pedal extenders, special mirrors and specially designed foam cushions that overcome specific issues.

-Anyone looking to add adaptive equipment to their vehicle will need to work with a trained professional, usually an occupational therapist, to receive a driving assessment.
+Anyone looking to add adaptive vehicle devices to their vehicle will need to work with a trained professional, usually an occupational therapist, to receive a driving assessment.
 The occupational therapist will recommend equipment and training by a certified driver rehabilitative specialist, if necessary.

 Generally, there is a charge for this type of assessment.
 Contact your health insurance provide before scheduling an appointment with an occupational therapist to be sure you understand what your out-of-pocket expenses will be.